lucia-auth/lucia/documentation-v3/src/pages/guides/validate-session-cookies/nextjs-app.md

 }
 ```

-Since Next.js do not implement CSRF protection for API routes, **CSRF protection must be implemented for non-GET requests**, including POST requests, if you're dealing with forms.
+Since Next.js do not implement CSRF protection for API routes, **CSRF protection must be implemented for non-GET requests** if you're dealing with forms.
 This can be easily done by comparing the `Origin` and `Host` header.
 You may want to add the CSRF protection inside middleware.

 ```ts
 // app/api/route.ts